4. Winter Wine experience

 Check out the 10th annual Winter Wine Experience, an evening full of wine tastings and live music, starting at 6 p.m.
-Saturday, Jan.
-19 at the Redstone Room, 129 N. Main St., Davenport.
-The event kicks off the River Music Experience’s annual appeal and helps fund the nonprofit’s educational programming.
-Tickets cost $45 in advance and $55 at the door.
+Saturday at the Redstone Room, 129 N. Main St., Davenport.
+The event helps fund the River Music Experience's educational programming.
+Tickets cost $35 in advance and $40 at the door.

 Post a comment as